mirr254/rock-content-sre/README.md

 NOTE: Don't forget to replace `<grafana-namespace>` with the namespace defined/used in terraform build process.

-### Accessing wordpress Website
+## Accessing wordpress Website
 The process is the same with the above instructions.
 - Get the services running from `app` namespace `kubectl get svc -n <app-namespace>`

 - Use kubernetes Port-forward to access the website

   `kubectl -n <grafana-namespace> port-forward service/grafana-release 8000:8080`
 - visit `http://localhost:8080` to access the wordpress website

-minikube service --url $SERVICE

-minikube tunnel